Bucks County Pennsylvania rent assistance.

 SE Pennsylvania Legal Services also has attorneys on staff that can offer eviction help.
 They also deal with other housing issues faced by low income families and seniors.
 The number is 877-429-5994.

 Bucks County Welfare office, based in the city of Bristol, offers emergency rental assistance if a tenant has a pay or quit notice.
 The government agency also arranges landlord mediation, can refer clients to transitional housing, and tries to offer money for security deposits as well.
+Some low income tenants may be issued short term loans for any rent arrears or other bills.
 The phone number is 215-781-3300.